 Robin Barlow is a Fine Art Consultant and Valuer working as sole practitioner from his home in South Devon.
 As well as an active professional life, he also has various charitable interests.
-He is a past County President of St. John Ambulance, is currently a Council Member of the American Museum in Britain at Bath, and a Trustee of The Britannia Museum (BRNC Dartmouth), of the Devon Community Foundation, The Honest Truth (as Vice Chairman) and of ‘CHICKS’ (Country Holidays for Inner City Kids).
+He is a past County President of St. John Ambulance, is currently a Council Member of the American Museum in Britain at Bath, and a Trustee of The Britannia Museum (BRNC Dartmouth), of The Honest Truth (as Vice Chairman) and of ‘CHICKS’ (Country Holidays for Inner City Kids).
 He is a Liveryman of the Worshipful Company of Arts Scholars and a Freeman of the City of London.
 He served as High Sheriff of Devon in 2012/13 and is a Deputy Lieutenant of the County.”

 Tim spent much of his police career as an operational traffic officer, with his last eight years as a Traffic Superintendent.
 This gave Tim the resources to directly influence reductions in death and serious injury.
 In retirement The Honest Truth allows Tim to continue this important work.

 Roger W Henderson